nanasysim/assignment-1/README.md

 ```
 * This command opens a new file named `cloud-init.yml` in neovim

-2. Add the following configuration to the file
+2. Copy and paste this to the file
 ```
 #cloud-config
 users: